NeurArk/mcp-data-assistant/README.md

 The LLM discovers three tools via the MCP schema and chains them as needed (query → analyse → generate report).

+The Assistant tab provides a natural language interface using OpenAI's GPT-4.1 mini model, allowing users to interact with the tools through conversational prompts.

-Built with Python 3.12, Gradio 5, SQLModel, Pandas and ReportLab.
+Built with Python 3.12, Gradio 5.29, SQLModel, Pandas, ReportLab and OpenAI Agents SDK.